SyncfusionExamples/Mail-Merge-Examples/README.md

 - [Fit the photo within text box in C#](Fit-photo-within-textbox/) - Fit the photo within the text box in the Word document using mail merge.

+- [Start at new page in C#](Start-at-new-page/) - Generate records in each page during mail merge.

 # Screenshots

 **Envelopes for mailing**